jefflunt/glint-box/README.md

     export LD_LIBRARY_PATH=/opt/vc/lib

-Then, clone this project somewhere and run the `pre-update.sh` script
+Then, clone this project somewhere (your home directory is a good option) and run the `pre-update.sh` script

     cd ~
     git clone git://github.com/normalocity/retroarch-nes-raspi-build.git
     cd retroarch-nes-raspi-build
     ./pre-update.sh

 This will run some updates.
-It may take a long time (30 minutes?) - be patient.
-When it's done you'll be asked to reboot.
-Do so.
+It may take a long time (30 minutes?), and maybe longer if your on a DSL or slower connection.
+Be patient. :)

+When it's done you'll **either** (a) be asked to reboot or (b) see a message on the last line that says something to the effect of "Your firmware is already up to date".
+Whatever it says, just reboot anyway.

-After that's done, run the `post-update.sh` script, which will install some binaries and copy the RetroArch config file over with options that have been found to work reasonably well for the Raspberry Pi:
+After that's done, run the `post-update.sh` script, which will install some emulation software binaries and copy the RetroArch config file to your home directory with options that have been found to work *reasonably* well for the Raspberry Pi:

     cd ~/retroarch-nes-raspi-build
     ./post-update.sh